Wilfred/wilfred.github.com/_posts/2016-09-25-searching-a-million-lines-of-lisp.markdown

 maps. `save-excursion` is expensive, so we just create temporary buffers and dirty them.

-Emacs is incredibly customisable: you can even adjust garbage collection behaviour within your code!
-I reduced runtime by 30% by setting `gc-cons-percentage` to a higher value, so GC runs less frequently.
-I don't know of many languages that let you (non-invasively) tune this.

 Finally, we give the user feedback on progress, so they know Emacs hasn't hung.